Crustan/sevillafm/Tactical Theorems & Framworks/11-Addons.md

 ### Possession

 I need to know possession stats for matches against defensive systems.
 You should, at half-time, be leading possession 55%-45%.
 If not, something is going very wrong.
 If you can tweak the tactic towards achieving that figure against poorer sides then you will start seeing results.

+Holding possession may need breaking down some of the theories a little, but in general:

+1. Slow the tempo down.
+A slower tempo equals better quality passing.
+In '06, i used to use a tempo of 5 and would regularly see possession of >55%.

+2. Experiment with passing i.e. breaking the passing/mentality link.
+Giving the DCs shorter passing should help in possession.

+3. Higher time wasting generally means more possession, so be wary of the fact that possessiob stats reflect this.
+Your possession may all be quality, whereas theirs may be deep and defensive.

+4. Closing Down.
+Follow Rashidi's ideas on closing down with the front men (page 3) and you should force the Ai into hurrying passes.

+### Width

+Simply, wide is for more aggressive systems, narrow for more defensive.
+Decide which type of system you wish to play and alter width accordingly.

 ### Target Man